Gaius-Augustus/learnMSA/README.md

 <img src="https://github.com/Gaius-Augustus/learnMSA/blob/main/logo/training_loop.gif" alt="" loop=infinite>

 # Introduction
-Multiple sequence alignment formulated as a statistical machine learning problem, where an optimal profile hidden Markov model for a potentially ultra-large family of protein sequences is learned from unaligned sequences and an alignment is decoded.
+Multiple sequence alignment formulated as a machine learning problem, where an optimal profile hidden Markov model for a potentially ultra-large family of protein sequences is learned from unaligned sequences and an alignment is decoded.
 We use a novel, automatically differentiable variant of the forward algorithm to train pHMMs via gradient descent.

 Since version 2.0.0, learnMSA can utilize protein language models (`--use_language_model`) for significantly improved accuracy.